 To be correct, Young's modulus is the ratio of stress (which has units of pressure) to strain (which is dimensionless), and so Young's modulus has units of pressure.
 Its SI unit is therefore the pascal (Pa or N/m2 or m−1·kg·s−2).
 The practical units used are megapascals (MPa or N/mm2) or gigapascals (GPa or kN/mm2).
 In United States customary units, it is expressed as pounds (force) per square inch (psi).
 The abbreviation ksi refers to "kpsi", or thousands of pounds per square inch.

-The modulus, or resistance to bending of E-Glass is around 75GPa, with S-Glass exhibiting greater stiffness at around 95GPa, High modulus Carbon Fibre 350 - 450Gpa.
+The modulus, or resistance to bending of E-Glass is around 75GPa, with S-Glass exhibiting greater stiffness at up to 95GPa, High modulus Carbon Fibre 350 - 450Gpa.

 In saying all this, Modulus alone is a little meaningless.
 It must be further described such as elastic modulus, flexural modulus, ductile modulus and several others.